georgeflanagin/workstation-backups/README.md

 lock (`LOCK_EX`), and then proceeds to do whatever you request, in this case, we want to run the shell script, `/home/zeus/continuousbackup.sh`.

+The point is to prevent running this script twice.

 ## The continuous backup shell script

+An explanation of the more cryptic lines follows:

 ```bash
      1	#!/bin/bash